EddieHubCommunity/support/tips/glossary.md

 **upstream**: of a branch or a fork, the primary branch on the original repository is referred as "upstream"

+**fetch**: to add changes from the remote repository to a local working branch without committing them

+**merge**: to take changes from one branch (in the same repository or from a fork), and apply them into another

+**pull**: to fetch changes and merge them

 ### Additional Resources

 [Anonymous Function](https://en.wikipedia.org/wiki/Anonymous_function)